cloudControl/documentation/Platform Documentation.md

  * Each deployment is provided a `.cloudcontrolled.com` subdomain.
  * Custom domains are supported via the Alias Add-on.

 Each deployment gets a `.cloudcontrolled.com` subdomain.
-The `APP_NAME.cloudcontrolled.com` will point to the `default` deployment while any additional deployment can be accesed with a prefixed subdomain: `DEP_NAME-APP_NAME.cloudcontrolled.com`.
+The `APP_NAME.cloudcontrolled.com` will point to the `default` deployment while any additional deployment can be accessed with a prefixed subdomain: `DEP_NAME-APP_NAME.cloudcontrolled.com`.

 You can also use custom domains to access your deployments.
 To add a domain like `www.example.com`, `app.example.com` or `secure.example.com` to one of your deployments, simply add each one as an alias and add a CNAME for each pointing to your deployment's subdomain.
 So to point `www.example.com` to the default deployment of the app called *awesomeapp* add a CNAME for `www.example.com` pointing to `awesomeapp.cloudcontrolled.com`.
 The [Alias Add-on] also supports mapping wildcard domains like `*.example.com` to one of your deployments.